-- Regional and local coordination of projects and goalsetting - Assistance with spatial and data-based analysis - A deep knowledge of the communities served - Awareness of the connections between and across communities - Partnerships at multiple decision-making levels - Knowledge of community input & feasibility processes - Access to technologies and innovations - Interaction with state and federal agencies - Access to funding - Evaluation & impact analysis
+- Regional coordination of projects and goal-setting - Assistance with spatial and data-based analysis - A deep knowledge of the communities served - Awareness of the connections between and across communities - Partnerships at multiple decision-making levels - Knowledge of community input & feasibility processes - Access to technologies and innovations - Interaction with state and federal agencies

-Local food systems offer solutions to many significant social, cultural, and built environment issues.

-Local food economies can also encourage place-based benefits that are specific to a community's natural, built, and human resources.
+Food systems offer solutions to many significant social, cultural, and built environment issues that can help COGs better meet the needs of their communities.
+Food economies also offer economic benefits that are place-based, specific to natural, built, and human resources.